Martingales for physicists: A treatise on stochastic thermodynamics and beyond: How to read this Treatise

-Key concepts, results, and theorems that we think are essential in this Review are highlighted in gray boxes.
-Sections with advanced content, not recommended for a first read unless for intrepid readers, are highlighted with a superscript $^{\spadesuit}$ at the beginning of their title.
+Key concepts, results, and theorems that we think are essential in this {Treatise} are highlighted in gray boxes.
+Sections with advanced content, {most of which novel material, and often} not recommended for a first read unless for intrepid readers, are highlighted with a superscript$^{\spadesuit}$ at the beginning of their title.
 We recommend to consult the List of Symbols placed after the Table of Contents.
 Lengthy mathematical proofs and supplemental material are relegated to the Appendices.
-As martingales are ``fair" games, we do not guarantee potential readers will become wealthy after reading this Review, but to acquire rich knowledge after a patient and dedicated read.
+As martingales are ``fair" games, we do not guarantee potential readers will become wealthy after reading this {Treatise}, but to acquire rich knowledge after a patient and dedicated read.